Booting Turris Omnia from mSATA SSD⚓︎

 now:cfdisk /dev/sda

-). - Delete all old partitions (if any).
+is recommended). - Delete all old partitions (if any).

 - Create a new primary partition.
 Its size must be at least the same as the original (eMMC) partition has (see above).
 Mark this partition as bootable.